mauricio-b-mossi/Notes/CSharp/Basics.md

 }
 ```

-### Predifined Types
+### Predefined Types
-Predifined types are types that are specially supported by the compiler (primitive types):
+Predefined types are types that are specially supported by the compiler (primitive types):
 - int
 - string
 - bool